nigelfiler/KAD32-NMEA2000/README.md

 Sensors used:

-**Boost Pressure** uses a 0-30psi 0.5-4.5v pressure transducer, this is mounted in the Engine inlet manifold where there is a blanking plug.
+**Boost Pressure** uses a 0-30psi (0.5-4.5v) pressure transducer, this is mounted in the engine inlet manifold where there is a blanking plug.

 **Coolant Temperature** uses a standard Engine temperature sender mounted in the thermostat housing.
 The KAD32 has a spare location for this.
 I used an earth insulated type.
 M18x1.5

 Temperature sender was calibrated using the Steinhart-Hart equation.
-Calibrated at 7c, 21c, 68c.
+Calibrated on the bench at 7c, 21c, 68c.

 ## Screenshots
 Here is my chart plotter receiving data from my sensors: [Chart Plotter](./Chartplotter.jpeg)